tomsabin/whatweate/README.md

 - PostgreSQL
 - Start server with `foreman start --port 3000`

+## Dependencies

+Photo uploading and processing is handled by [CarrierWave](https://github.com/carrierwaveuploader/carrierwave), you'll need to install `imagemagick` for versions (e.g. thumbnail).
+This should be as easy as `brew install imagemagick`.

 ## Staging and Production environments

 Hosted on Heroku, [install the CLI](https://toolbelt.heroku.com/).
 [CircleCI](https://circleci.com/gh/what-we-ate/what-we-ate) automatically deploys `develop` to QA, `master` to Staging on green builds.